JustinLove/ohol-family-trees/notes.md

 - diffed keyframes
+  - have update tracking of log processing, need index support
+  - can tile setting move into tile class?
   - indexs should write timestamps for older tiles
   - indexs should read timestamps for older tiles
   - tile reading should use specified timestamp
     - expiring tiles from the keyplace after sufficient time
   - tile reading should be lazy
   - track which tiles were touched - just objects/floors?
+  - split by size instead of time
 - players ids in maplogs
   - redundant -1s
 - batch reprocess ranges